ara3d/Plato.Geometry/Plato.Geometry.CSharp/docs.md

 Inherits: IAny.

-Implemented by: Unit, Number.
+Implemented by: .

-Inherited by: IReal, IMultiplicativeWithInverse, IAlgebraic.
+Inherited by: IMultiplicativeWithInverse.

 Functions: Inverse.